andreayup/andreayup/README.md

 # Andrea Yap :bug:

-**``Aspiring Data Engineer``**
+**``Software Engineer``**

 I'm a backend engineer building interactive solutions to real-life problems one step at a time.
-All coding projects are built from scratch: ideation, user requirements, planning, testing and of course, developing :computer: I'm currently working on VR model designs and VR game development :video_game:
+All coding projects are built from scratch: ideation, user requirements, planning, testing and of course, developing :computer:
 I am confident in
 <p align="center">
   <a href="https://skillicons.dev">